alexk111/ngImgCrop/README.md

 8) Add option to change text of initialization.

+9) Add option to set fixed Height or Width of the crop area.

 # ngImgCropFullExtended

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle, a square or a rectangle out of an image.